 Data from the National Household Survey underscore the importance of inter-provincial and especially international migration in Ontario's engineering labour force.
 Table 6-3 shows that just under half (44.4%) of persons employed as engineers or engineering managers in Ontario received their engineering education outside of Ontario.
-Internationally educated engineers who immigrated to Canada account for slightly more than one-third (35.5%) of persons employed as engineers or engineering managers.
+Internationally educated engineers who immigrated to Canada account for slightly more than one-third (35.5%) of persons employed as engineers or engineers or engineers or engineers.